Boobquake: Brainquake and objectification of women

-A feminist critique and response to Boobquake was the brainchild of Golbarg Bashi, who created a counter-movement known as "Brainquake" in April 2010.
-Bashi, a feminist professor of Iranian Studies at Rutgers and some other feminists were critical of Boobquake's method of drawing attention to questions about gender in Iran which they believed further victimized and objectified women and girls.
+A feminist critique and response to Boobquake was the brainchild of Golbarg Bashi, a feminist professor of Iranian Studies at Rutgers, who created a counter-movement known as "Brainquake" in April 2010.
+Bashi and some other feminists were critical of Boobquake's method of drawing attention to questions about gender in Iran which they believed further victimized and objectified women and girls.
 Bashi, who conceived of the idea, stated that Boobquake was essentially another white liberal "post-feminist" spectacle at the expense of women's struggles in Iran.
 Negar Mottahedeh, a Duke University professor, managed Brainquake's social media activities in 2010.

 Bashi explained the disproportionate interest in Boobquake as opposed to major feminist campaigns in Iran as such: "Our usual boob-crazed, I mean civilized male-dominated mass media went potty over this 'eye-ran' (read as Iran) related campaign, turned it into a major international story and thousands of (mostly) men joined McCreight's 'Boobquake' Facebook event.
 It was in this context that Brainquake began as an Iranian counter feminist initiative to save the discourse on women's rights from being used as another spectacle and provide visual reference to Iranian women's own century long feminist struggles against sexism."

 Planned for the same day as Boobquake, Brainquake was initially a Facebook event registered, composed and managed by Bashi.
 Brainquake's Facebook event encouraged women to demonstrate their "abilities to push for change" by showing off their résumés, CVs, honors, prizes, and accomplishments.
 In this way, Bashi and her fellow feminist activists hoped to provide a visual reference to Iranian women's own century long feminist struggles against sexism.

 Later in Spring 2010, Brainquake's event page was turned into a fan page and has since become a portal on news and commentary on global women's issues with a particular emphasis on leftist causes.
 Brainquake has retained its initial goal of providing a comprehensive visual reference to Iranian women's movements and also a pictorial dictionary to many issues and campaigns that identify and fight against all kinds of violence and discrimination against women and girls and other minorities in the United States of America, Europe, and elsewhere.
 These photo albums and the reliable links and information that accompany them are part of Brainquake's feminist consciousness raising effort for a mass public.